Władysław I Łokietek: The war with the Teutonic Knights in Kuyavia and the Battle of Płowce (1330–1332)

 In 1330 the Teutonic Knights resumed hostilities.
 Crusaders successfully plundered cities in Kuyavia and Greater Poland: Radziejów, Bydgoszcz, and Nakło.
 Only by a daring crossing of the Vistula River by Władysław and intrusion to Chełmno with the help of Lithuanians were the allies successful in besieging the castle of Kowalewo Pomorskie in September.
 Then, under the besieged castle of the Teutonic Knights in Lipienek, the king agreed to a seven-month truce on 18 October 1330.
 Unfortunately, during this trip the alliance with the Duke of Lithuania was compromised as a result of a personal quarrel between Władysław and Gediminas.

 In 1331, there was another armed expedition by the Teutonic Knights into Polish lands.
-This time, according to the action plan of the Order, the troops under the command of Dietrich von Altenburg were to coordinate with the expedition of John of Luxembourg, king of Bohemia.
+This time, according to the action plan of the Order, the troops under the command of Dietrich von Altenburg were to coordinate with the expedition of King John of Bohemia.
 The two armies were to meet under the walls of Kalisz.
 In the middle of the year, Teutonic troops carrying out a reconnaissance effort entered Kuyavia and Greater Poland, including taking Pyzdry (where there was a skirmish with the Polish troops) and Gniezno.
 The main expedition was organized in September 1331.
 While the Knights went to meet at Kalisz as agreed, upon arrival there were no Czech troops present.
-John of Luxembourg had stopped in Silesia, where he effectively stopped the resistance of Bolko II of Świdnica and resolved the unsettled case of Głogów after the death of Duke Przemko II.
+John of Bohemia had stopped in Silesia, where he effectively stopped the resistance of Bolko II of Świdnica and resolved the unsettled case of Głogów after the death of Duke Przemko II.